 In order to provide the time and opportunity for a collaborative culture and a collective responsibility for our students, MVCSC and Mt.
 Comfort Elementary operates on an "Early Release" schedule each Wednesday throughout the school year, with the exception of the first and last Wednesday of the school year.
 Each MVCSC school dismisses students 45 minutes early.
 After dismissal, teachers meet with their Professional Learning Community (PLC) teams and engage in the activities of a PLC.
-Each collaborative team's work is guided with what we term a grade level data sheet which provides a framework for the teams to address each of the four essential questions of the PLC process.
+Each collaborative team's work is guided with what we term a grade level instructional planning sheet which provides a framework for the teams to address each of the four essential questions of the PLC process.
 This includes collaborative teams selecting an essential learning to focus upon and evaluating the curriculum to ensure that it will fully address that given learning target, utilizing common formative assessments to measure the students' learning, reviewing and analyzing achievement data of students from assessments, determining next steps for teaching and learning based on the data, and/or identifying the most effective and powerful instructional practices.
 By working in this collaborative manner, PLC teams are able to work together to ensure that ALL our students are able to progress toward mastery and high levels of achievement.

-Teachers at each grade level have identified essential learning targets for content areas.
+Teachers at each grade level have identified essential learning targets for ELA and math.
 They have also connected those essential learning targets to prioritized state standards.
 Professional Learning Community team members work collaboratively to track progress on developed common formative assessments and common summative assessments.
 These PLC teams use Instructional Planning Sheets, a progress monitoring tracking tool, to evaluate assessment data.
 The PLC teams use the data to determine which students have mastered the essential learning targets, need additional instruction and interventions, or need enrichment activities.
 Teachers also use the assessment data to determine if adjustments need to be made to their instructional strategies and practices.
 When students are identified as needing additional support, the PLC team establishes research-based interventions to implement at the Tier II level.
 This includes working with a math or reading specialist to provide differentiated instruction during non math and reading core instruction.
 Students receiving interventions are reassessed and their progress is monitored to determine if interventions have been effective in helping students master learning targets.
 Mt.
 Comfort Elementary will maintain performance in this area by continuing to designate 45 minutes weekly for PLC team meeting time.
 Additionally, school administrators will continue to monitor the work of the teams and provide instructional support to teachers to ensure that all students achieve at high levels.
+Our instructional planning sheet has been updated for the 22-23 school year, based on feedback from teachers, that also includes a communication tab so that administrators and teachers can communicate success, struggles, and ask/answer questions.